-They consist in meetings with small groups of citizens, in this case two meetings with representatives of neighborhood’s associations, where they have been asked about their daily lives and issues.
+They consist of meetings with small groups of citizens, in this case, two meetings with representatives of neighbourhood’s associations, where they have been asked about their daily lives and issues.
 You can read more about how these sessions were developed in this post.

 The main issues mentioned during the discussions were:

 - Bus service: long transportation times, low frequency, seasonal issues (mainly in summer)…